lcdm-uiuc/info490-sp17/orientation/syllabus.md

 solution up as a FAQ post in the github wiki.
 You get extra credit for doing this and also help your classmates!

-To get credit for your wiki entry you must contact the course assistant, Samantha Thrush.
-She will review your post and indicate how many points you will receive, and if she would be willing to review an edited post for additional information.
+To get credit for your wiki entry you must contact the course assistants.
+They will review your post and indicate how many points you will receive, and if they would be willing to review an edited post for additional points.
 You can submit multiple Wiki entries.

 ## Sample Weekly Schedule ##